-Dr. Haseltine received her undergraduate training at University of California at Berkeley, a Doctorate in Biophysics from the Massachusetts Institute of Technology and a Medical Degree from the Albert Einstein College of Medicine.
+Haseltine received her undergraduate training at University of California at Berkeley, a doctorate in biophysics from the Massachusetts Institute of Technology, and an MD from the Albert Einstein College of Medicine.
 Following her internship at the University of Pennsylvania at Philadelphia and her residency at Boston Hospital for Women (Brigham and Women’s Hospital), she served as Assistant and Associate Professor in the Department of Ob/Gyn and Pediatrics at Yale University.

 While at Yale University School of Medicine, she took a year of training at the School of Organization and Management in order to develop a proficiency in administration, policy, strategic planning and business development.
 She wrote computer programs for automating sperm counting and sold them to industry.
 She has served on the Scientific Advisory Board of Health Care Ventures, a venture capital group specializing in biotechnology.

-The health of women and their advancement professionally are central issues for Dr. Haseltine.
-In 1990, she founded the Society for Women’s Health Research and was its first President.
-This organization has brought the issue of research on women’s health to the attention of high federal officials and prominent members of the media as well as placing it on the nation’s priority research agenda.
-As SWHR’s founder she wrote mission statements, raised monies, established bylaws, and hired the original staff.
+The health of women and their advancement professionally are central issues for Haseltine.
+In 1990, she founded the Society for Women’s Health Research and was its first president.
+SWHR has brought the issue of research on women’s health to the attention of federal officials and prominent members of the media as well as placing it on the nation’s priority research agenda.
+As SWHR’s founder, Haseltine wrote mission statements, raised monies, established bylaws, and hired the original staff.
 She is also the founder of Haseltine Systems, a company devoted to easing travel for persons with disabilities.

-Dr. Haseltine has co-edited, & reviewed numerous publications & books on a range of topics including reproductive biology, women’s health, & proceedings of NIH-sponsored conferences related to the reproductive sciences & population issues.
-She was also the founding Editor of the Journal of Women’s Health.
-In addition, she has made many scientific, public, & media presentations across the country & internationally.
-She now concentrates on helping non-profits in the medical advocacy area with their IT requirements.
+Haseltine has co-edited and reviewed numerous publications and books on a range of topics, including reproductive biology, women’s health, and proceedings of NIH-sponsored conferences related to the reproductive sciences and population issues.
+She was also the founding editor of the Journal of Women’s Health.
+In addition, she has made many scientific, public, and media presentations across the country and internationally.
+She now concentrates on helping nonprofits in the medical advocacy area with their IT requirements.
 Her current activities include developing mobile apps for medicine.
 As an early adopter, her work as expanded to include such wearable devices as Google GLASS.
-She currently works with non-profits in the medical field providing them with databases and a global web presence.